Topology of angle valued maps, bar codes and Jordan blocks: The results

 \section{The results}

-In this paper a {\it nice space} is a friendlier name for a locally compact ANR.
-In particular a metrizable, locally compact, finite dimensional locally contractible space is {\it nice}.
-Finite dimensional simplicial complexes and finite dimensional topological manifolds are nice spaces but the class is considerably larger.
-A {\it tame} map is a proper continuous map $f:X\to \mathbb R$ or $f:X\to \mathbb S^1,$ defined on a nice space $X$ which satisfies: \begin{enumerate} \item each fiber of $f$ is a neighborhood deformation retract, \item away from a discrete set $\Sigma\subset\mathbb R$ or $\Sigma\subset\mathbb S^1$ the restriction of $f$ to $X\setminus f^{-1}(\Sigma)$ is an Hurewicz fibration, cf.~\cite{BD11}. \end{enumerate}
+In this paper a \emph{nice space} is a friendlier name for a locally compact ANR (Absolute Neighborhood Retract).\footnote{A metrizable, locally compact, finite dimensional locally contractible space is nice, see \cite{Hu}.} Finite dimensional simplicial complexes and finite dimensional topological manifolds are nice spaces but the class is considerably larger.
+A \emph{tame} map is a proper continuous map $f\colon X\to \mathbb R$ or $f\colon X\to \mathbb S^1$, defined on a nice space $X$, which satisfies: \begin{enumerate}[(i)] \item each fiber of $f$ is a neighborhood deformation retract, and \item away from a discrete set $\Sigma\subset\mathbb R$ or $\Sigma\subset\mathbb S^1$ the restriction of $f$ to $X\setminus f^{-1}(\Sigma)$ is a fibration, cf.~\cite{BD11}.
+In particular for $t\notin \Sigma(f)$ there exists a neighborhood $U\ni t$ such that for any $t'\in U,$ the inclusion $f^{-1}(t')\subset f^{-1}(U)$ is a homotopy equivalence. \end{enumerate}

-All proper simplicial maps, and proper smooth generic maps defined on a smooth manifold \footnote { here "generic" means that for any $x\in M$ the quotient algebra of germs of smooth functions at $x$ by the ideal of partial derivatives is a finite dimensional vector space}, in particular proper real or angle valued Morse maps, are tame.

-The subspace of tame maps is residual in the space of continuous maps when equipped with the compact open topology and weakly homotopy equivalent to the space of all continuous maps (equipped with compact open topology)\footnote{we are unable to locate a reference in literature for this statement, however in case that the space $X$ is homeomorphic to a finite simplicial complex, it is a straightforward consequence of the approximability of continuous maps by pl-maps}. .1in Since our invariants are based on homology we fix once for all a field $\kappa$ and write $H_r(X)$ for the singular homology of $X$ with coefficients in $\kappa$.
-A {\it vector space} without additional specifications will be {\it over the field $\kappa$}.
+All proper simplicial maps and proper smooth generic maps defined on a smooth manifold,\footnote{Here ``generic'' means that for any $x\in M$ the quotient algebra of germs of smooth functions at $x$ by the ideal of partial derivatives is a finite dimensional vector space.} in particular proper real or angle valued Morse maps, are tame.
+At least for spaces homeomorphic to simplicial complexes the set of tame maps is residual in the space of all continuous maps and weakly homotopy equivalent to the space of all continuous maps (equipped with compact open topology).\footnote{ In case that the space $X$ is homeomorphic to a finite dimensional simplicial complex, this is consequence of the approximability of continuous maps by pl-maps.}